Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 We know a lot about the shenanigans that took place behind closed doors in the fairy tale French chateaux of the Loire.
 Just stepping inside one is already an invitation to mystery.

-I'd like to thank those who took the time to gossip and record everyone else's (and sometimes their own) indiscretions so that the rest of us might witness a snippet of the unsaid, the less savoury or the downright scandalous.
+I'd like to thank those who centuries ago took the time to gossip and record everyone else's (and sometimes their own) indiscretions so that the rest of us might witness a snippet of the unsaid, the less savory or the downright scandalous.

 You might consider doing the same if this is your first visit.